Your right hand is the engine of your ‘ukulele and strumming is often the throttle.

 Of all the ‘ukulele strums people want to learn, it seems the one Isreal Kamakawiwo’ole used on Somewhere Over the Rainbow/Wonderful World is on the top of the list.

-It’s not hard, but combines both picking and strumming.
+It’s not hard, but combines both picking and strumming to create a more hybrid pattern.
 This is a great example of how effective a simple ‘ukulele style can be.

-To play the strum you need to loosen up and encourage a little bounce in your hand.
+To play the Somewhere Over The Rainbow strumming pattern you need to loosen up and encourage a little bounce in your hand.
 The motions are:

 - Pick the top (G) string with your thumb.
 This is where the bounce comes in.
 You have to move your hand up as you pick so you can be ready to play the next downstrum.